 From Table 1 it can be seen that traditional forms of media such as TV, print and (to a less degree) billboards are still most used.
 However, majority of respondents have acknowledged the importance of Internet as the new media.
-The highest concentration of promotion budget is on direct marketing, followed by sales promotion and point of sales.
-Long term brand-building tools seem to have a low priority in the budget, as event sponsorship received low percentage of the budget with two exceptions.
+Table 2 shows that the allocation of marketing budget is mainly to the marketing tools with short-term effect.
+The highest concentration of the budget is on direct communication, followed by sales promotion and point of sales.
+Long-term brand-building tools seem to have a low priority in the budget, as event sponsorship received low percentage of the budget with two exceptions.

-Table 2.
-What kind of event(s) would vou consid er sponsoring or hosting?
+Table 3.
+What kind of event(s) would you consider sponsoring or hosting?